ikluft/LongitudeTZ/docs/2025-12-01-ltz-project-update.md

 For example, Lon000E would have been equivalent to UTC.
 Or fill in the longitude from 180 E to 180 W.

-So the new descriptive prefix for the narrow time zones is "Narrow".
-With 96 in total going from 48 east "Narrow48E" to UTC equivalent "Narrow00E" to 48 west "Narrow48W".
+In the interest of simplicity, the new prefix for the narrow time zones is the same "East" or "West" as the hour-based time zones, with 2 additional digits for the minutes of offset: 00, 15, 30 or 45.
+With 96 in total going from 48 east "East1200" to UTC equivalent "East0000" to 48 west "West1200".

 Many changes will be needed: